FAQ

 Just bring your personal belongings: clothes, mattress, bedding including pillows, and towels with a shower mat.
 For a small administration fee, we can provide bedding, towels and other basic bathroom supplies for you in advance of your arrival.

-We have a limited number of stalls in our covered, secure garage, offered on a first-come, first served basis for an additional fee of $125/month.
 Limited on-street permit parking from the City of Calgary is available on a first-come, first-served basis for a small annual fee.
 We encourage those with cars to secure their parking rights by signing a lease as soon as possible.
 Since UniHouse is so close to the University, there are some fairly tough parking guidelines from the City if no parking rights are secured.
 Of course, since UniHouse is located very close to the university and transit, it is easy to walk.

-Yes.
-The security deposit is in place to ensure that any damage which might be caused will be fixed.
-Legally, this deposit cannot be used as the last month’s rent.
-For this reason, our auto-withdrawal agreement with the bank includes the last month's rent.
 You'll also be asked to fill out a credit card authorization form.
 As we offer brand-new, custom-designed accommodation, we want to keep it in great shape for all members of the UniHouse community.
 If a housemate causes damage that exceeds the amount of the security deposit, this authorization ensures it will be repaired.
 If you are responsible and take good care of the house, you won't need to worry.
 If damage does happen, a detailed report outlining exact cost of repairs will be provided.
 The credit card authorization outlines this agreement in detail.

 Our application process follows several standard steps, and most of it is done online.
 In the first step, we'll ask you to introduce yourself to make certain that you fill our prerequisite as a mature, responsible upper-year student comfortable with sharing a house.
 Step 2 involves filling in a tenant agreement form, agreeing to the house rules, paying a deposit and selecting a room.
 In the last step, we'll look after details such as the preauthorized debit form which withdraws the monthly payment that makes living at UniHouse so easy.